Budgeting

 See how you can use this helpful rule-of-thumb to find the right balance between spending and saving.

-Are you feeling good about the state of your finances?
+Are you worried about the state of your finances?

 1. Look at your income & expenses